The MobyGames Standards and Practices

 - Ratings systems by a media outlet, like a website, are not included.

 - Ratings systems by a publisher are not included.
-The only exception being the 3DO rating system since it was before any real organization rated games.
+The only exception being the 3DO rating system since it was before any real organization rated games or the Apple Rating for iOS/Mac games.

 - If a rating system is not covered on the site then please let us know.